gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

   - "linux"
 excerpt_separator: <!--more-->
 ---
-It's been a while since I decided to renew my laptop and, finally, the replacement to my MacBook Pro mid-2014 came in the mail last Monday (April 21st, 2020).
+It's been a while since I decided to get a new laptop and, finally, the replacement to my MacBook Pro mid-2014 came in the mail last Monday (April 21st, 2020).
 The selected laptop has been a Lenovo ThinkPad T490s, and I decided to use it entirely with Linux.

 In this post I will link some power management tweaks and explain them, as well as some other tips and resources, and analyse how this laptop battery performs using Ubuntu 20.04.